 However, once the contract of sale is terminated by the aggrieved party other remedies are available through the court process.
 This could include an award of money (i.e. damages) where the property is re-sold for less money or an order for the purchaser or vendor to proceed with the sale (i.e. specific performance).

 Although the above list does not cover every right of termination, it should assist you in understanding the standard contract of sale in Victoria.
-If you need any advice regarding your contract or conveyance, please contact a member of our team on (03) 9481 2000.
+If you need any advice regarding your contract or conveyance, please contact a Contract Lawyer Melbourne of Taurus Legal Management on (03) 9481 2000.